A Path Forward

 Childhood Health and Wellness Resource Booklets

-The ultimate in supporting mentally healthy families, these are four beautiful resource booklets about healthy children and families designed for First Nations and Metis parents in BC by the National Collaborating Centre for Aboriginal Health and the First Nations Health Authority in 2013.
-The four topics featured are Growing Up, Family Connections, Parents as First Teachers and Fatherhood is Forever.
+The ultimate in supporting mentally healthy families, these are four beautiful resource booklets about healthy children and families designed for First Nations and Metis parents and caregivers in BC by the National Collaborating Centre for Indigenous Health and the First Nations Health Authority in 2013, and updated in 2019.
+The four topics featured are Growing Up Healthy, Family Connections, Parents as First Teachers and Fatherhood is Forever.
 All of the resources are grounded in Indigenous knowledge and traditional approaches to parenting and send the message that “Even if you did not have the parenting that you wanted or needed, you can become the parent your child needs.”